 Because there are no easy access points along the route, and a jet boat section in the middle, there are only three main ways to enjoy the trail.
 The first two are return journeys; from Alexandra to Doctor's Point and back (20km), or at the other end, from Lake Roxburgh Dam to Shingle Creek and back (24 km).
 The third option takes in the full route from Alexandra to Roxburgh Dam, jumping on a connecting jetboat in the middle (34 km).

-The ride down the river from Alexandra is a complete contrast to the ride up the river to Clyde.
-After leaving Alexandra the ride quickly enters a steep rocky gorge, with no other access than the old bridle path.
-A points the gorge rises above cyclists almost 350 metres on either side of the river.
+The ride down the river from Alexandra is a complete contrast to the ride up to Clyde.
+After leaving Alexandra, the ride quickly enters a steep rocky gorge, with no access other than the old bridle path.
+At times the gorge rises above cyclists almost 350 metres on either side of the river!

-Old Chinese miners huts built from local schist rock are carved into the gorge and cyclists will make their way through two eerily deserted gold mining villages as they wind down beside what are now the upper reaches of Lake Roxburgh.
-Riders will experience an immense feeling of loneliness in this rugged landscape that encompasses the visitor in in a timeless state.
+Old Chinese miners' huts, built from local schist rock, are carved into the gorge and cyclists will make their way through two eerily deserted gold mining villages as they wind down beside what are now the upper reaches of Lake Roxburgh.
+Riders will experience an immense feeling of loneliness in this rugged landscape that encompasses the visitor, in a timeless state.

 After 10 kms of riding, you arrive at Doctors Point jetty where you will board a jet boat.
 The jet boat cruises 12 kms down the river to Shingle Creek.
 This jet boat transfer must be organized in advance, with one of two companies operating.
 As of 2017, the jet boat ride costs $95 pp, including bikes.